Malls Moving On From Department Stores

 “The definition of an anchor has changed.
 Cheesecake Factory does as much business as Sears used to do,” says Stephen Lebovitz, chief executive of mall owner CBL & Associates Properties.

 CBL & Associates isn’t alone in its thinking among mall owners.
-General Growth Properties has shifted its anchor strategy over the past five years, and has actually taken back space from 65 department stores across its properties.
-The former department store space is now occupied by tenants that include Wegmans Food Markets, 24 Hour Fitness and Dave & Buster’s.
+General Growth Properties has shifted its anchor strategy over the past five years and has taken back space from 65 department stores across its properties.
+The former department store space is now occupied by tenants that include Wegmans Food Markets, 24 Hour Fitness, and Dave & Buster’s.

 “The dependence of malls on department stores isn’t what it was 25 years ago,” said Sandeep Mathrani, General Growth Properties CEO.

-Simon’s Florida Mall in Orlando, FL offers an interesting case study in the company’s reducing reliance on department stores.
-The company tore down both a Nordstrom and a Saks Fifth Avenue, and went in a different direction entirely.
-The space that Nordstrom used to occupy now houses a Dick’s Sporting Goods and a family geared attraction called the Crayola Experience.
+Simon’s Florida Mall in Orlando, FL, offers an interesting case study of the company’s reduced reliance on department stores.
+The company demolished both Nordstrom and Saks Fifth Avenue, opting for a completely different approach.
+The space that Nordstrom used to occupy now houses Dick’s Sporting Goods and a family-geared attraction called the Crayola Experience.
 Saks has given way to a dining pavilion that houses nearly two dozen restaurants.

 Despite the increase in the trend overall, mall owners are facing roadblocks in certain circumstances, as Green Street senior analyst DJ Busch explains.